daniel-beet/acme.sh.wiki-clone/Usage-on-Tomato-routers.md

 ```
 Finally remove the installer directory: `cd .. && rm -Rf acme.sh-master`

 The installer wrote a line to the `.profile` file in the root user's home directory.
-Tomato keeps this directory on a RAM disk, so you need to make this permanent by adding this command to **Administration→Scripts→Init**:
+Tomato keeps this directory on a RAM disk that won't survive reboots, so you need to make this permanent by adding this command to **Administration→Scripts→Init**:
 ```sh
 echo '. "/tmp/mnt/flash/acme.sh/acme.sh.env"' >> /tmp/home/root/.profile
 ```